nicko88/HTFanControl/Readme.md

 Otherwise come join the community forum thread to ask questions [here](https://www.avsforum.com/forum/28-tweaks-do-yourself/3152346-4d-theater-wind-effect-diy-home-theater-project.html).

 You can find help from me (user: [SirMaster](https://www.avsforum.com/forum/members/8147918-sirmaster.html)) or other users of HTFanControl there.

+### Raspberry Pi / Linux Installation
+This install script is intended to install HTFanControl on RasPi or standard Linux running a Debian-based distribution using systemd.
+It may work on other distributions but it has not been tested.
+You can also download the Linux release and install it manually onto your particular Linux machine.

+This script will ask to install HTFanControl and also additionally mosquitto MQTT broker which is needed to control the fan relay switch over the network.
+#### Install
+    sudo wget https://raw.githubusercontent.com/nicko88/HTFanControl/master/install/install.sh && sudo bash install.sh
+#### Update
+There is an update function built into the app at the bottom of the Settings screen, or you can run the update script manually here:

+    sudo wget https://raw.githubusercontent.com/nicko88/HTFanControl/master/install/update.sh && sudo bash update.sh
+#### Uninstall
+    sudo wget https://raw.githubusercontent.com/nicko88/HTFanControl/master/install/uninstall.sh && sudo bash uninstall.sh

 ### Wind Tracks